Startup Guide for PurpleAir Sensors

 Connecting your sensor to WiFi

-Configuring WiFi and registering the sensor on the PurpleAir map is the same for all PurpleAir sensors.
+The WiFi configuration process is the same for all PurpleAir sensors.

-- Choose the WiFi network you would like the sensor to use, enter the password for that network, and click Save.
+- Choose the WiFi network you would like the sensor to connect to, enter the password for that network, and click Save.
 A hidden WiFi network can be entered by selecting the option at the bottom of the list.

 Registering your sensor on the PurpleAir map